reconbot/fullstack-firmata/fullstack firmata.md

  - Ask for version and firmware
  - Give version # and firmware
  - Ask for Pin Capabilities
- - Give pin Capabilites
+ - Give Pin Capabilites
  - Ask for Analog Mapping
- - Give mapping
+ - Give Analog Mapping

 ---